Who's Behind Listverse?

 The prison has since calmed down, but it is still home to thousands of inmates who will never enjoy life outside its walls again.
 And despite improvements over the years, legal battles concerning its conditions are hardly a thing of the past.
 Here are ten shocking facts about Angola and its history.

 10 America’s Largest Maximum-Security Prison

 In 1880, former Confederate major Samuel James purchased an 8,000-acre plantation in West Feliciana Parish called Angola.
 It was named after the area where former slaves came from in Africa.
 He kept some inmates there at the Old Slave Quarters.
-The Louisiana Board of Control purchased Angola in the early 20th century, but the 8,000 acres, along with 10,000 surrounding acres, were later sold to Henry Fuqua.
+The Louisiana Board of Control purchased Angola in the early 20th century, but the 8,000 acres and 10,000 surrounding acres were later sold to Henry Fuqua.
 He held the position of warden at the prison until he became governor.